 5.4 Disputes over authorship

-Disputes over authorship between or involving University researchers should in the first instance be mediated by the relevant Associate Dean(s) Research, with escalation to the Senior Deputy Vice-Chancellor.
+Disputes over authorship between or involving University researchers should in the first instance be mediated by the relevant Associate Dean(s) Research, with escalation to the Provost.
 Such disputes would not normally involve research misconduct, however where they do, the procedures in Part B of the Code must be followed.

 The term ‘peer review’ describes impartial and independent assessment of research by others working in the same or a related field.
 Peer review has a number of important roles in research and research management, in the assessment of grant applications, in selecting material for publication, in the review of performance of researchers and teams, and in the selection of staff.